TELUS Health Student Support – 24/7 Support via Chat and Phone

-Kansas State University has partnered with My Student Support Program (My SSP) to offer 24/7 support via chat and phone as well as counseling for students located around the country and the world.
+Kansas State University has partnered with TELUS Health Student Support (formerly My SSP) to offer 24/7 support via chat and phone as well as counseling for students located around the country and the world.
 Counselors are masters-level clinicians with a minimum of five years of experience.

 Chat-based services are available in English, French, Spanish, Mandarin and Cantonese (simplified Chinese text)

 Counseling is available in up to 60 different languages.

 In addition to TELUS Health Student Support, Lafene CAPS continues to provide short-term individual therapy as well as skills groups and workshops.
 Between the hours of 8:30 a.m. and 3:30 p.m., students can come in for first-come, first-served drop-in initial consultation meetings.
 These meetings are between 20-30 minutes.
 The purpose of these meetings is to discuss what is bringing you in, and what services might be a good option for you as we have a wide variety of interventions.